clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

 Kubernetes networking
 *********************

-We have used `flannel`_ as the network provider for these tests.
+We used `flannel`_ as the network provider for these tests.
 If you are comfortable with another network layer, refer to the Kubernetes `networking documentation`_ for setup.